The New 52: Futures End: Plot

 In another plot thread, Grifter is putting his abilities to good use; he can easily detect who is and isn't native to this Earth.
 He is eventually recruited by King Faraday to work with Deathstroke on Cadmus Island, where thousands of Earth 2 refugees are being inhumanely held captive.
 Elsewhere, Lois Lane's arc sees her determined to uncover the circumstances behind Green Arrow's death, but her investigations lead her to discover Tim Drake, the former and thought-deceased Red Robin, alive and masquerading as a bartender named Cal.
 On Earth, the public question why Superman has become more violent and taken to wearing a full-face mask, until Lois discovers and reveals that Shazam has taken over as Superman in Clark Kent's absence.
 The real Clark later returns to Earth, as discovered by John Constantine, due to the impending threat of Brainiac's invasion.
 It is Brainiac who, unknowingly, is manipulating Mister Terrific into creating Brother Eye.
 He, too, is causing the security issues at Cadmus Island which are causing difficulties for Grifter and Deathstroke.

 In the final stretch of the series, Green Arrow is revealed to have faked his death, in collaboration with his Earth 2 doppelganger Red Arrow, has built an army to oppose the internment of Earth 2's refugees.
 When Brainiac attempts to capture New York City to add to his collection of cities from different eras of history, he is opposed by a united front of Superman, Mister Terrific, the Atom, and a new Firestorm (composed of Jason Rusch and Tim Drake's girlfriend Madison).
 Using the Atom's shrinking technology, Mister Terrific's T-spheres, and the Brother Eye code, they are able to shrink down and capture a city-sized Brainiac, ending his threat to their reality.
 However, Brother Eye's technology is still set to bring on a technological apocalypse.
 Terry McGinnis attempts to shut down Mister Terrific's development of his technology, but accidentally helps it along with the introduction of corrupted technology from his future.
 In a final battle, he teams up with Tim Drake, who has been persuaded to return to active duty as a hero, and sacrifices himself in order to prevent the rise of the machines.
-Honouring his sacrifice, Tim Drake takes Terry's futuristic Batman suit and becomes the new Batman.
+Honouring his sacrifice, Tim takes Terry's futuristic Batman suit and becomes the new Batman.